 First things first.
 Generally speaking, you should be very careful with your horse if you add the temperature and humidity readings together and the total is 140 or higher.
 Also take into consideration your horse’s fitness level, how long you ride, and how hard you ride.
 Older and younger horses are more vulnerable and need more recovery time.

 We’ve discovered that one of the most important factors is actually not the days, but the nights.
 Are temps dropping when the sun goes down?
 If so, your horse will cool down at night as well.
 Here in Iowa, we can get strings of days with no break in the heat.
+If nights are staying in the 70s and 80s, it’s hard for the core temperature of the horse to lower.
 That’s when you have to be extra careful.
 If you ride several days in a row and your horse can’t cool down in between, you can do real harm.

 Give your horse the spa treatment